ItayGarin/itaygarin.github.io/about.md

 ---

 Hello!
-This is Itay Garin.
+I'm Itay Garin.
 Welcome to my personal blog!

 I'll be regularly posting on various topics that are of interest to me.
 But mainly on the low-level computing world.
-More specifically, on embedded R&D, operation systems and systems programming.
+More specifically, on embedded R&D, operation systems, and systems programming.

 Additionally, I'll probably discuss my professional workflow, brag about my awesome Emacs config, and elaborate on my side projects.